[Image: A bland banner that says “Raising Luminaries Resource Roundup June”]

 Does our nationality allow us to skip past challenges other groups have to deal with?
 Which challenges do we face because of our nationality?

 What does it look like to make a home here?
-To be accepted as a regular member (not a visitor) of the community?
+To be accepted as a community member, not a ‘foreigner’?

 What does it look like to welcome others to our neighborhood, even when we disagree?